-A few weeks ago, Jochen Leidner, Director of Research at Thomson Reuters, discussed and dissected artificial intelligence (AI).
+A few weeks ago, Jochen Leidner, Director of Research, discussed and dissected artificial intelligence (AI).
 Leidner offered some case studies, conducted by his team, to demonstrate successful ways of building AI products.

 However, before getting into specifics, Leidner gave a very brief explanation of what AI is and what it does.